-The research consortium for this led by Tom Omwenga and includes the following organisations: Child Aid Organisation Kenya; Centre for Gender Equity and Empowerment, Kenyatta University, School of Social Work, University of Hawaii; International Centre for Reproductive Health; Kenya and Coexist Initiative.
-The research study is entitled,“Developing/adapting a school-based sexual and dating violence prevention intervention in Nairobi and Mombasa in Kenya”.
-The study will start with a baseline study conducted in six public primary schools in Nairobi and in Mombasa cities.
-The baseline data will be used to gain a insight into the drivers of sexual violence and youth dating violence in target schools’ and to use these findings, our theory of change, and our literature review to inform the development/adaptation of a promising school – based sexual and dating violence prevention intervention.
-The study is primarily targeting a key and most challenging driver of sexual violence: gender inequality and oppressive gender norms.
-The intervention will be piloted in selected schools in the two study locations.
+The research consortium for this was led by Tom Omwenga and includes the following organisations: Child Aid Organisation Kenya; Centre for Gender Equity and Empowerment, Kenyatta University, School of Social Work, University of Hawaii; International Centre for Reproductive Health; Kenya and Coexist Initiative.
+The research study was entitled,“Developing/adapting a school-based sexual and dating violence prevention intervention in Nairobi and Mombasa in Kenya”.
+The study started with a baseline study conducted in six public primary schools in Nairobi and in Mombasa cities.
+Baseline data was used to gain a insight into the drivers of sexual violence and youth dating violence in target schools’ and to use these findings, our theory of change, and our literature review to inform the development/adaptation of a promising school – based sexual and dating violence prevention intervention.
+The study primarily targeted a key and most challenging driver of sexual violence: gender inequality and oppressive gender norms.
+The intervention was piloted in selected schools in the two study locations.
 Another research protocol for the intervention development and piloting will be submitted once the formative research is done.
-Study methodologies include: school assessments/surveys, in-depth interviews for the key informants, and individual interviews and focus group discussions with the youth to collect mostly qualitative data.
+Study methodologies included: school assessments/surveys, in-depth interviews for the key informants, and individual interviews and focus group discussions with the youth to collect mostly qualitative data.

-The SVRI is providing technical advice and guidance to this team.
+The SVRI provided technical advice and guidance to this team.

 Developing & adapting a school-based sexual and dating violence prevention intervention in Nairobi in Kenya.
 Formative Research Report.
 Omwenga T, Plummer C and Mwaura P. Child Aid Organization, Kenya, 2014.

 A short video on the SVRI Primary Prevention project is available here.